Maha Senanurak: Early life

 Chui was born to Chao Phraya Chakri (future King Phutthayotfa Chulalok or Rama I) and his wife Nak (future Queen Amarindra) in 1773.
 In 1782, Chao Phraya Chakri crowned himself as the first monarch of the Chakri dynasty of Siam at Bangkok.
 Chui was then made a prince.
 He was later awarded the title Krom Khun Senanurak.
-Prince Senanurak was known to be close to his only true brother Prince and Front Palace Isarasundhorn (future Buddha Loetla Nabhalai or Rama II).
+Prince Senanurak was known to be close to his only true brother Prince and Front Palace Isarasundhorn (future Phutthaloetla Naphalai or Rama II).
 In 1807 Prince Isarasundhorn made his brother Prince Senanurak his successor to the Front Palace (พระบัณฑูรน้อย).
 In 1809, King Phutthayotfa Chulalok died.
 As a result, the Front Palace Isarasundhorn ascended the throne as King.
 The new King appointed Prince Senanurak as the next the Front Palace lord, and as his successor.

 Countering the Burmese invasions

 In 1809 King Bodawpaya of Burma sent his troops to invade Thalang (modern Phuket.)
-Buddha Loetla Nabhalai sent Maha Senanurak to counter this invasion.
+Phutthaloetla Naphalai sent Maha Senanurak to counter this invasion.
 Around the same time Prince Kasatranuchit, a son of King Taksin of Thonburi and his sister Princess Chimyai, staged a rebellion to reclaim the throne.
-The rebellion was quickly suppressed by Prince Jessadabodindra (future King Rama III).
-Maha Senanurak's wife, Princess Samleewan, a daughter of Taksin, was executed for treason.
+The rebellion was quickly suppressed by Prince Chetsadabodin (future King Rama III).
+Maha Senanurak's wife, Princess Samlee, a daughter of Taksin, was executed for treason.